 on the action.

-It seems everyone agrees that the Stelvin closure is the best alternative to cork currently available.
-Don't expect to see the revolution to impact the United States as quickly as it has Australia and New Zealand, though.
+Everyone seems to agree that the Stelvin closure is currently the best alternative to cork.
+Don't expect to see the revolution to impact the United States as quickly as it has Australia and New Zealand though.
 The cork offers tradition and a proven track record.
 There are numerous other projects under way in an attempt to find a better solution that may be successful.

 So what is the hold-up?
 Why not just order up those caps and bottling machines and get to work?
 There are still a number of issues on the table.
 Without doubt, the main argument is over the issue of aging.
-The cork has a wonderful ability to let the wine breathe.
-No one knows how screw caps will react to long periods of aging.
+While, the cork has a wonderful ability to let the wine breathe, no one knows how screw caps will react to long periods of aging.
 There have been incubation experiments and short-term experiments.
 In an article by Carol Emert in the San Francisco Chronicle, she describes a blind tasting of the 1998 Plumpjack Reserve in cork and cap.
-That's about as far as anyone in this country has gone.
-The results were mixed.
-For the moment, the logical thinking would be that for near-term consumption screw caps are just fine, while for aging, cork is it.
+That's about as far as anyone in this country has gone, and the results were mixed.
+For the moment, the logical thinking would be that for near-term consumption, screw caps are just fine, while for aging, cork is it.

-However, how much of an issue is cellaring in 2000s?
-The majority of wine consumed in this country is drunk within eight hours of its purchase.
-And, that majority is probably in the neighborhood of 95 percent.
-Most new homes are built without cellars anyway.
-That makes storage space a real problem.
+However, how much of an issue is cellaring in the 2000s?
+The majority of wine consumed in this country is drank within eight hours of its purchase — and that majority is probably in the neighborhood of 95 percent.
+Most new homes are built without cellars anyway, which makes storage space a real problem.
 We happen to own two refrigerators and a 500-bottle cooler for home consumption.
-Even then there are boxes and bottles sitting around.
+Even then, there are boxes and bottles sitting around.
 It's an expensive proposition.
 There are new companies, such as San Francisco's Vintrust, that are making storage management a significant industry.

 a little nervous.
 We all know and understand the ritual of the cork,